cognusion/go-jar/README.md

     Prune bool
     // EC2Affinity specifies whether an EC2-aware JAR should prefer a same-AZ member if available EC2Affinity bool
+    // Options is a horrible, brittle map[string]interface{} that some PoolManagers
+    // use for per-pool configuration.
+Avoid if possible.
+    Options PoolOptions
 }

 ```